Campaign streamer: Colors

 Where a medal has been awarded for a particular war or service, the coloring and design of the streamer are the same as the ribbon from which the medal is suspended.
 Conflicts and operations for which no medal was issued have ribbons specially designed for use as streamers.

+2023 Decision Regarding Confederate Battle Honors

+On 16 March 2023 US Southern States National Guard units that had Civil War Battle Honors (Confederate) were ordered to remove those battle streamers from their battalion flag staffs.